Children on Campus Policy

 - Complaints with respect to compliance with this policy may be referred in the first instance to the relevant Head of School, Director or equivalent, or line manager with a view to having them resolved informally.

 - If a complaint is made about a staff member's decision under clause 11 of this policy, and that staff member is a Head of School, Director or equivalent, the complaint should be referred for resolution to the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent.

 - If a complaint is made about a line manager's decision under clause 8 or clause 15 of this policy, the complaint should be referred for resolution to the Director of People and Capability.

-- Complaints under clauses 23, 24 and 25 of this policy must be dealt with promptly to minimise any uncertainty or disruption to students and/or staff in their university activities.
+- Complaints under clauses 22, 23 and 24 of this policy must be dealt with promptly to minimise any uncertainty or disruption to students and/or staff in their university activities.

 - Where a complaint made under clause 22 of this policy is not able to be resolved informally or remains unresolved after 20 days, it may be referred for resolution to:

-- the Deputy Vice-Chancellor (Academic) where the complaint is about a student
+- the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent where the complaint is about a student

-- the Director of Human Resource Management where the complain its about a staff member.
+- the Director of Human Resources and Employment Relations where the complain its about a staff member.